Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 Traditional low stools support seated washing rituals.
 Hinoki or teak wood resists water damage.
 The height allows comfortable bathing outside the tub.

-Bathers soap and rinse before entering clean water.
+Bathers should soap and rinse before entering clean water.
 This preserves water purity for multiple users.

 The stool stores easily when needed.